-PAR T C: FURTHER GUIDANCE .
+PAR ΓC: FURTHER GUIDANCE .
 54

-7 ROLES AND RESPONSIBILITIES .
-54
+7 ROLES AND RESPONSIBILITIES 54

 7.1 The role of the RPS (Schools)

 7.1.1 Working with radioactive sources .54

 7.1.2 Training of other members of staff

 7.1.3 Complete a copy of the Standard Operating Procedures and contingency plans

-7.1.4 Checking that the specific risk assessments are suitable for your school .
-55
+7.1.4 Checking that the specific risk assessments are suitable for your school .55

 7.1.5 Security and monitoring

 7.1.6 Making sure leak tests are undertaken

-7.2 The role of the Radiation Protection Adviser (RPA)
+7.2 7.2.1 The role of the Radiation Protection Adviser (RPA)

-7.2.1 7.3 Visits to schools and colleges
+7.2.1 7.3 The role of the Radiation Protection Officer (RPO)

 8 THE RECORDS THAT ARE REQUIRED

-8.1 Records of history, maintenance and disposal of the sources
+8.1 8.2 Records of history, maintenance and disposal of the sources

-8.2 Use log
+8.3 Inventory records, and store-check records

-8.3 8.4 Retention and disposal of records
+8.4 Retention and disposal of records

 8.4.1 Investigation reports

 8.4.2 Records of disposal

 8.4.3 School closure

-9 MANAGING INCIDENTS INVOLVING RADIOACTIVITY
+9 MANAGING INCIDENTS INVOLVING RADIOACTIVITY 60

-9 9.1.1 Personal protective equipment for people dealing with an incident
+9.1.1 Personal protective equipment for people dealing with an incident

-9.1.1 Investigating and reporting an incident 60
+9.1.2 Investigating and reporting an incident .60

-9.1.∠ 9.2 Minor incidents
+9.2 Minor incidents

 9.2.1 If a source is misplaced

 9.3 Contingency plans for serious incidents

-9.3.1 More serious contamination on a person 62
+9.3.1 More serious contamination on a person

 9.3.2 Urgent medical treatment also required

 9.3.3 Large spills and contamination

 9.3.4 If a source is lost or stolen

 9.3.5 Major fire

 9.3.6 9.3.7 Final monitoring, and disposal

 10 TRANSPORTING RADIOACTIVE SOURCES

 10.1 Registration with the HSE (HSENI in NI)

 10.2 Transport document

-10.3 10.4 Transport risk assessment
+10.3 Transport risk assessment

-10.4 Packaging for excepted packages
+10.4 10.5 Driver awareness training

-10.6 Labelling for transport
+10.6 Labelling for transport.

-10.7 Delivery of the sources .
-67
+10.7 Delivery of the sources

-10.8 Using a commercial parcel carrier .
-67
+10.8 Using a commercial parcel carrier .67

-11 MAINTENANCE OF SEALED SOURCES AND DETECTION EQUIPMENT .
-68
+11 MAINTENANCE OF SEALED SOURCES AND DETECTION EQUIPMENT 68

 11.1 Suitable detection equipment

 11.2 Leak tests and contamination checks

 11.3 Frequency of inspection and leak tests of sealed sources

 11.4 Carrying out inspections and leak tests

 11.4.1 Visual inspection

-11.4.2 11.4.3 Leak-tests: checking the detection equipment is suitably efficient
+11.4.2 Leak-tests: checking the detection equipment is suitably efficient

+11.4.3 Carrying out the dry-wipe leak-test procedure

-11.4.3 Results of inspection and leak tests
+11.4.4 Results of inspection and leak tests

-11.4.5 Redium sources
+11.4.5 Radium sources

 11.5 Contamination checks

 12 DISPOSAL OF RADIOACTIVE SOURCES

 12.1 Reasons for disposal

 12.1.1 Unacceptable reasons for disposing of radioactive sources

-12.2 Legal responsibilities for disposing of waste
+12.2 12.2.1 Legal responsibilities for disposing of waste

-12.2.1 Radioactive Waste Adviser 75

-12.3 Keeping radioactive waste
+12.2.1 12.3 Kadioactive waste Adviser Keeping radioactive waste

-12.4 How to dispose of radioactive waste
+12.3 How to dispose of radioactive waste

 12.4.1 Notes on disposing of sealed sources by the dustbin route

-12.4.2 12.4.3 Notes on disposing of very low-level solid waste by the dustbin route 1 ut the sewerage system
+12.4.2 Notes on disposing of very low-level solid waste by the dustbin route

+12.4.3 Notes on disposing of aqueous radioactive solutions of thorium or uranium via the sewerage system .81

-12.4.3 Notes on using a registered waste carrier for disposing of radioactive waste (including solid thorium and uranium
+12.4.4 Notes on using a registered waste carrier for disposing of radioactive waste (including solid thorium and uranium

-ounds)
+punds)

-12.5 Records of disposal
+12.5 Records of disposal .82

-13 EXEMPTION LIMITS
+13 EXEMPTION LIMITS 83

 13.1 Exempt quantities

-14 X-RAY EQUIPMENT
+14 X-RAY EQUIPMENT .
+84

 14.1 Monitoring

 14.2 Permissions and notifications